jdaigle/Hydrogen.Extensions.Mvc5/README.md

         public override async Task OnResultExecutionAsync(ResultExecutingContext context, ResultExecutionDelegate next) {
-            // Execute code before the result is invoked
+            // Execute code before the result is invoked.
+            // You can "short-circuit" the action by setting 'context.Canceled = true'
+            // and returning before calling 'next()'.

             // The implementation is responsible for calling 'next()'. var resultExecutedContext = await next().ConfigureAwait(false);